SupremeCommanderMaps/BeachSurvivalEE/README.md

 ## Version History

+### Entropy Edition 6

+2020-02-13

+* Compacted mass and hydro spawn positions to free up space
+* Relocated player spawns to enhance 3 player games and make the spawn more circular
+* Replaced wide tree spawn with limited focused tree spawn to avoid enemy harbs getting stuck

 ### Entropy Edition 5

+2020-02-03

 * Made resource spawning adaptive: only mexes and hydros for present players are spawned
 * Paragons are now disabled by default, which can be changed via a new lobby option